Editors Note: Originally published August 2022. Updated June 2026.

 One thing we know for sure — what got you here won’t get you there.

-Moving Beyond the Stall
+Moving Beyond the Business Plateau

 Unfortunately, every business passes through a somewhat predictable and unavoidable growth pattern.

 Stalls in growth generally occur around $250 – 350K, then around $750K to $1M, and approximately $3-4M.
+These thresholds can vary by industry and have been influenced by broader economic shifts, but the pattern itself remains remarkably consistent across service-based businesses.

 Several components contribute to a plateau.
 However, in most cases, it’s a combination of factors.
 For example, mindset, confidence in delegating, finding the right talent, and implementing the right strategy are only a few factors influencing the business’s evolution to the next level.